jhbigler/puppet-vector/README.md

 ### Beginning with vector

 This module will not configure yum or apt repositories, those should be configured outside of this module.
-It will also not create the user that vector runs as.

 ## Usage